 A few years ago I received a complimentary bottle of Shea oil and I’ve been hooked ever since!
-I started purchasing Shea butter in the raw to compliment the oil but its pretty tough and can be a pain to spread across your skin in its natural solid state.
-I’ve been trying new methods to keep my health in great condition, another thing that I’ve been doing is trying out the vision protocol guide to get my eyesight back to its good old self.
+I started purchasing Shea butter in the raw to compliment the oil but it’s pretty tough and can be a pain to spread across your skin in its natural solid-state.
+I’ve been trying new methods to keep my skin in great condition.

 This is great for those who have dry skin and/or want more natural skincare products!

 essential oils (optional), I used 3 drops of peppermint, 5 drops of sweet orange and 3 drops of lavender